rickvdbosch/db-deployer/README.md

 # db-deployer

-A tool to deploy DacPacs to Azure SQL
+A tool to deploy DacPacs to Azure SQL.
+It uses

+- Azure management SDK
+- Managed Identities
+- DacFx

+(among other things)